ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

   ...
 ```

-And the "when disabled" block:
+Then the "when disabled" block:

 ```TypeScript
   ...